fabiocosta0305/fate-srd-content/docs/markdown/war-of-ashes.md

 Is there a way for one PC's fortune to become another's misfortune, because of the aspects?

-<em>Because Ulf has<strong>Family Trumps Everything.
+> <em>Because Ulf has<strong>Family Trumps Everything.
 Almost.</strong>and Iva has<strong>Single Mother With A Fawn</strong>, it implies that Ulf is loyal to his family but also understands family loyalty in others.
 Therefore, siblings of Ulf hired to kidnap Iva's fawn to blackmail her would probably be a big problem for heroes.</em>

-<em>Because Rustica has<strong>Overachieving Elvorix Scholar</strong>and Ulf has<strong>Out to Make A Name for Himself!</strong>, it implies that they are both ambitious and competitive.
+> <em>Because Rustica has<strong>Overachieving Elvorix Scholar</strong>and Ulf has<strong>Out to Make A Name for Himself!</strong>, it implies that they are both ambitious and competitive.
 Therefore, finding the clues to a treasure trove of Ancient artifacts, which Rustica wants to remain secret to all but the Academy, and which Ulf wants to describe in heroic tales of his mighty deeds, would probably be a big problem for the heroes.</em>

-<em>Because Iva has<strong>Sponsored by the Stone-Seekers</strong>and Rustica has<strong>Owes Valius Nummus a Favor</strong>, it implies that their patrons have their own agendas.
+> <em>Because Iva has<strong>Sponsored by the Stone-Seekers</strong>and Rustica has<strong>Owes Valius Nummus a Favor</strong>, it implies that their patrons have their own agendas.
 Therefore, Iva and Rustica both promising to bring back the same Ancient artifact, the Mask of Kuldarus, to their respective sponsors would probably be a big problem for the heroes.</em>

-<strong>Character Aspect and Game Aspect</strong>
+### Character Aspect and Game Aspect

 Because you have <strong>[aspect]</strong> and [aspect] is an issue, it implies that [fact about the character or the world].
 Therefore, [describe a situation] would probably be a big problem for you.